Pilm404/Anti-Veyon/README.md

 2. Right-clicking the red square opens a menu with the following options:
    - **Status**: View the current status of Veyon Master.
-   - **Disable/Restart Veyon Master**: Allows disabling or restarting the Veyon Master service (only if the program is run with administrator privileges and the service is running).
+   - **Disable/Restart Veyon Master**: Allows disabling or restarting the Veyon Master service (only if the program is run with administrator privileges).
    - **Exit**: Close the program.

-## Disclaimer
-Administrator privileges are required for some functionality.
-Ensure you have the appropriate permissions before use.